 Most of my work mainly involves urban environments, be it paintings, mixed media, or photos.
-But in 2020, I was compelled to create a piece that was different on two fronts.
-First, it is figurative, and second, it has a clear symbolic meaning.
+But in 2020, I was compelled to create a different piece on two fronts.
+First, it is figurative, and second, it has a clearly symbolic meaning.

-As I have mentioned before, I create all of my concept work digitally, using Photoshop.
+As mentioned, I create all of my concept work digitally using Photoshop.
 In 2019 I took a refresher Photoshop class.
 One of the assignments was to create a magazine cover.
-While researching for the assignment, I found a photo of the Jamaican musician, Gyptian.
+While researching for the assignment, I found a photo of the Jamaican musician Gyptian.

-It was important to me not to create a portrait of Gyptian but to make a man who could be any man of color, so I readapted the face using a variety of reference photos of different men.
-I also wanted to give the portrait a traditional feel, with contemporary styling and paint style.
+It was important to me not to create a portrait of Gyptian but to make a man who could be any man of color.
+For the face in the portrait I used a variety of reference photos of different men.
+As to the styling, I wanted to give the portrait a traditional feel with some contemporary flare and paint style.

 Symbolically, my king is regal and dignified, but as a man of color, he is still held down by shackles.
 We as a society must do more to create positive change, releasing the bonds.